Tennessee Sports Betting: 11 Best Legal Betting Sites in 2023

 Tennessee sports betting FAQ

-Yes, it is legal to bet on sports in Tennessee if you are 21 or older.
+Yes, sports betting is legal in Tennessee if you are 21 or older.
 Tennessee sports betting sites are regulated by the Tennessee Sports Wagering Advisory Council.

 No, you do not have to be a Tennessee resident to bet on sports in Tennessee.
 You do, however, need to be physically present in the state to place a wager.